cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

       User name used when SSH-ing into the started machine
   agent_private_key_path:
     description: >
-      Path to a private key that resided on the management machine.
+      Path to a private key that resides on the management machine.
       SSH-ing into agent machines will be done with this key.
 {%endhighlight%}

 {%note title=Note%}
-We do not supply any default values for these inputs, this means users will be obliged to enter values when deploying this blueprint.
+We do not supply any default values for these inputs, this means that users will be obliged to enter values when deploying this blueprint.
 If you do want to supply default values, you can do: